 Using final ladder positions isn’t perfect, because it ignores ladder position at the time of the game, however unless my memory has let me down it is probably only Carlton and Essendon whose final position was significantly different to their positions throughout the season due to both team’s strong early season form.

 Then I looked at how each player scored against teams in each category.
-Here is how the top 30 averaging players – the DT guns – fared against the top 5 and bottom 5.
+Here is how the top 30 averaging players – the DT guns with 300 blackout ammo– fared against the top 5 and bottom 5.
 Players who played less than 12 games have been excluded.
 The difference column is the difference between average against top 5 and bottom 5 opposition, green being higher against bottom 5.

 There are lots of interesting things to be taken from this analysis, but the main ones are